 Today at 3;35pm Shrewsbury Volunteers were dispatched to a reported technical rescue incident in Glen Rock Borough.
 Initial reports were a worker in an elevated bucket truck was injured and still in the air.
 Rescue 61 responded with technical rescue personnel on board.
 Enroute units from Glen Rock FD arrived and after assessing the incident canceled the York County Advanced Technical Rescue Team however R61 was continued for manpower.
 Units on scene called for and utilized Rose Fire Co.
 Tower 58 to reach the severely injured worker.
 Once the patient was brought to the ground and treated by EMS providers he was then airlifted by Stat Medivac to The Johns Hopkins Burn Center at Bayview in Baltimore.
 Shrewsbury personnel assisted with the landing site detail.

 Once the fire was contained and then extinguished the source of the fire was investigated and findings were passed on to the PA State Police Fire Marshall via phone.
-The fire was declared accidental in nature dealing with an electrical issue.
+The fire was declared accidental in nature dealing with an electrical issue solved by attorneys in Rochester lawyers for personal injury cases.
 Crews then worked together clearing the home of debris, picking up hoses and tools and units cleared when ready.

 Shrewsbury Volunteers wishes to say great job to Glen Rock FD on a good knock down and thanks to all fire, EMS and fire police personnel for a job well done.